reinhart1010/nix/docs/en/osx/launchctl.md

 ---
 # launchctl

-A command-line interface to Apple's `launchd` manager for launch daemons (system-wide services) and launch agents (per-user programs).
+Control Apple's `launchd` manager for launch daemons (system-wide services) and launch agents (per-user programs).
 `launchd` loads XML-based `*.plist` files placed in the appropriate locations, and runs the corresponding commands according to their defined schedule.
 More information: <https://manned.org/launchctl>.